Minjia-Zhu/harris-ippp-lab/lab2.md

 ## Introduction, Outline of Section
 - Self inteiduction
 - Logistics:
 	* Office hour Monday 11:30-12:30
 	* Email: minjiaz@uchicago.edu
 	* Mac User
-- Outline:

 ## Possible Installation Expectations
 - Tell them that we expect them to have everything installed/signed up by the first week, and that they should attend section and office hours if they need any help...installation support will not be guaranteed after the first week — checklist below:
     * (Windows only) install cygwin
     * Sign up for Github
     * Download Git for command line